dotnet/AspNetCore.Docs/aspnet/mvc/overview/older-versions/getting-started-with-ef-5-using-mvc-4/creating-a-more-complex-data-model-for-an-asp-net-mvc-application.md

 [Download Completed Project](http://code.msdn.microsoft.com/Getting-Started-with-dd0e2ed8)

 > The Contoso University sample web application demonstrates how to create ASP.NET MVC 4 applications using the Entity Framework 5 Code First and Visual Studio 2012.
 For information about the tutorial series, see [the first tutorial in the series](creating-an-entity-framework-data-model-for-an-asp-net-mvc-application.md).
-You can start the tutorial series from the beginning or [download a starter project for this chapter](building-the-ef5-mvc4-chapter-downloads.md)and start here.
+You can start the tutorial series from the beginning or [download a starter project for this chapter](building-the-ef5-mvc4-chapter-downloads.md) and start here.
 >
 > > [!NOTE]
 > >